 The reality, though, is less encouraging.
 According to the Family Business Institute, only 30% of family businesses survive into the second generation—most often due to a failure in the succession planning process on the part of the business owner.

-In many ways, your succession plan is like a will for your business.
+In many ways, your succession plan is like a will for your business which may have opted for services like a 24 hr employment law advice from Avensure.
 No one wants to dwell on thoughts of when they’re gone, but doing so is necessary to care for the ones we love—including the business you’ve poured your energy into.

 In the best cases, I’ve seen families spring into action, with each person knowing their new role, and the business running as strong as ever. (…And the IRS failing to take more than is owed by law.)

 Why succession plans fail (and cause businesses to fail)

 There are a few problems I see small business owners run into time and again.

 One of the biggest is objectivity.
 I talk with owners all the time who “know” that their son (who has only briefly worked as a manager) has what it takes to guide the company in the future, or they “know” that their daughter will take over their leadership role.

 “Have you asked your daughter if she wants to take over for you?”
 I ask.